AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (time-invariant) solution of cosmological equations - to preserve

-the universe eternally eternal, not changing its appearance,
+the universe eternal in time, not changing its appearance,

-without the temporal origin of the universe (the objection
+without the temporal beginnings of the universe (the

-was accentuated: if the universe had its time beginning, what was
+objection was accentuated: if the universe had its time

-before him?).
-The universe is expanding, but the
+beginning, what was before him?).
+The universe is

-density of matter does not change in it, because in the
+expanding, but the density of matter does not change in it,

-"gaps" of the growing space , new matter
+because in the "gaps" of the growing space, new

-maintain a steady state (against the existing expansion), the
+been introduced).
+To maintain a steady state (against the

-state of the universe became apparent in the 1960s, when
+of the steady state theory of the universe became apparent in the

-observations of quasars and radio galaxies showed that they were
+1960s, when observations of quasars and radio galaxies showed

-only at great distances and therefore existed in the distant
+that they were only at great distances and therefore existed in

-past, while according to the steady state theory they should
+the distant past, while according to the steady state theory they

 stationary universe theory came with the discovery of relict